Skip to content

 {

-// default options can be overridden
+// common options (can be overridden)

 headers: {